 Start by hulling and slicing your strawberries.
-Now add them to a saucepan and sprinkle with sugar.
-Next turn the heat on medium low and bring to a low boil.
-Once boiling reduce heat and simmer for 10-15 minutes.
-As the berries simmer they will soften and make plenty of juice.
+Add them to a medium saucepan or pot and sprinkle them with sugar.
+Over medium heat on the stove, bring the mixture to a low boil.
+Once boiling, reduce the heat and simmer for 10-15 minutes.
+As the berries simmer, they will soften and make plenty of juice.
 The sauce will thicken more as it cools.

-- For a change of pace substitute orange juice or lemon juice for the vanilla extract.
+- For a change of pace, substitute orange or lemon juice for the vanilla extract.

 - Ice Cream